mbodm/cdis/README.md

 - Windows 11 (all versions) includes the NET48 runtime by default.
 - In 2017 .NET Core 2.0 introduced the new "SDK-style project format" (SSPF).
 - Most of the best features of modern .NET, publish/deployment-wise, base on SSPF.
-- A NET48 project can also make use of modern SSPF (for "_How?_" see the [section](#2-how-to-use-sdk-style-project-format-for-a-net-48-framework-project) below).
+- A NET48 project can also make use of modern SSPF (for "_How?_" see [section](#2-how-to-use-sdk-style-project-format-for-a-net-48-framework-project) below).

 That said, this means if you want to make sure the compiled binary runs on all Windows 10/11 machines out of the box (without any further pre-requirements) you obviously have 2 options:
 - Create a .NET 8 console application and publish it _self-contained_